imfaber/vue-tasty-burgers/README.md

 # vue-tasty-burgers

-> An easy to use hamburger buttons library for VueJS
+> An easy to use hamburger buttons library for VueJS.
+Inspired by [AMBURGERS](https://jonsuh.com/hamburgers/)

 ## Build Setup